-Corporate bonds have traditionally been an asset class mainly reserved for institutional investors with only a limited selection of bonds available to everyday investors.
+Corporate bonds have traditionally been an asset class mainly reserved for institutional investors with only a limited selection of bonds available to private investors.
 Now that WiseAlpha has liberalised the wonderful world of corporate bonds for everyone, we explain in this article why corporate bonds are, in our view, a superior asset class to equities.

 Fixed income is the world’s largest asset class.